rust-embedded/discovery-mb2/mdbook/src/09-led-compass/README.md

 </p>

 You should already be able to write a program that continuously prints the magnetometer data on the RTT console from the [I2C chapter](../08-i2c/index.md).
-After you write that program, locate where north is at your current location.
+After you write that program (`examples/show-mag.rs`), locate where north is at your current location.
 Then line up your micro:bit with that direction and observe how the sensor's X and Y measurements look.

 Now rotate the board 90 degrees while keeping it parallel to the ground.
 What X, Y and Z values do you see this time?
 Then rotate it 90 degrees again.
 What values do you see?